mel-splunk/built-in-dashboards/README.md

 You'll need to provide the var `sfx_token` to use this.
 I recommend using a `terraform.tfvars` file, which is already in the `.gitignore` for frequent users.

-# Importer
+# Exporter

-There is an included `import_dashboard.py` script which aims to reduce the effort of importing an existing dashboard.
+There is an included `export_dashboard.py` script which aims to reduce the effort of export an existing dashboard.

 ```
-usage: import_dashboard.py [-h] --key KEY [--api_url API_URL] --name NAME --id
+usage: export_dashboard.py [-h] --key KEY [--api_url API_URL] --name NAME --id
                            ID [--exclude [EXCLUDES [EXCLUDES ...]]]

 Export a SignalFx asset as Terraform